caviyacht/SodaDungeon2Mod/readme.md

 Welcome to the Caviyacht Soda Dungeon 2 MOD!

+# Versions

+This MOD only works with **Soda Dungeon 2 v1.1.1b103**.

+> Note: If you need a previous version for any reason, check the release section to see if there is one that meets your needs.

 # Features

 This MOD has many features that will not only improve your quality of life, but will also show you information you did not even know you wanted to know.